OpenMS/pyopenms-docs/docs/source/charge_isotope_deconvolution.rst

         print(p.getMZ(), p.getIntensity())

-Full spectral de-isotoping
+Full Spectral De-Isotoping
 **************************

-In the following code segment, we will use a sample measurement of BSA (Bovine Serum Albumin), and apply a simple algorithm in OpenMS for "deisotoping" a mass spectrum, which means grouping peaks of the same isotopic pattern charge
+In the following code segment, we will use a sample measurement of BSA (Bovine Serum Albumin), and apply a simple algorithm in OpenMS for "deisotoping" a :term:`mass spectrum`, which means grouping :term:`peaks` of the same isotopic pattern charge
 state:

 .. code-block:: python